chpolyzo/Statstics/README.md

 ## Normal Distribution

 ## Sampling Distributions
 A sampling distribution is the distribution of a statistic.
 The way you select the sample, that will affect then  Statistic.
-[Practical sample distribution with Python](practice/Sampling_Distributions.ipynb)
+[Practice sample distribution with Python](practice/Sampling_Distributions.ipynb)

 **Note from Practical Sample distribution:** We found that for proportions (and also means, as proportions are just the mean of 1 and 0 values), the following characteristics hold.